 - Overuse activities: Posterior Tibialis Tendonitis/Rupture is usually an Overuse Injury, which commonly occurs due to repetitive or prolonged activities placing strain on the tibialis posterior tendon.
 This typically occurs due to excessive walking or running (especially up slopes or on uneven surfaces), jumping, hopping, or change of direction activities.

-Trauma: Patients may develop this condition suddenly due to a forceful contraction of the tibialis posterior muscle often when in a position of stretch.
+- Trauma: Patients may develop this condition suddenly due to a forceful contraction of the tibialis posterior muscle often when in a position of stretch.
 This typically occurs during rapid acceleration while running (particularly when changing direction).

-Degenerative: Sometimes the tendon may have degeneration within it as well and not just inflammation.
+- Degenerative: Sometimes the tendon may have degeneration within it as well and not just inflammation.
 Degeneration typically occurs in middle-aged and older individuals.

 The tibialis posterior muscle originates from the back of the tibia and fibula (lower leg bones); it then runs down along the inside of the lower leg and ankle (behind the medial malleolus) and inserts into various bones in the foot via the tibialis posterior tendon.
 The tibialis posterior muscle is responsible for rotating the foot and ankle towards the midline of the body (inversion) and pointing the foot and ankle down (plantarflexion.

-It is one of the major supportive structures of the foot and active mainly during the weight bearing activities.
+It is one of the major supportive structures of the foot and active mainly during weight-bearing activities.
 The tendon helps to keep the arch of the foot in its normal position.
 When there is insufficiency or rupture of the tendon, the arch begins to sag and a flat foot deformity can occur with associated tight Achilles tendon.
 The posterior tibial tendon rupture occurs distal to the medial malleolus.